 Rate limiting for the API calls can be done in several ways.

-you can change the size of the various thread pools and that would provide a level of resource limitations.
+When you run diesel locally, say in your own docker image, you can change the size of the various thread pools and that would provide a level of resource limitations.
+This is done in application.conf

 Also there, in the diesel

-group, there are global static HTTP rate limits that you can enable:
+group, there are global static HTTP rate limits that you can enable - these apply :

 diesel {